 - Preserving the land’s heritage

 - Sustaining the land without fear of unwanted development

 - Offsetting federal estate taxes for heirs

 Land conservation transactions are multi-faceted, assuming their structure through numerous types of agreements, deeds, easements, and even donations.
 A conservation transaction is made by a landowner with federal, state, local or non-profit agencies or groups.
 It provides a financial benefit for the landowner in exchange for restrictions affecting the future use of the land.
 Those restrictions provide long-term protection or enhancement of natural resources such as water and wildlife.

 A conservation easement is one of the primary forms of land conservation transactions.
 A landowner selling or donating a conservation easement typically is permitted the following uses of the land:

 - Subdivision of land

 - Recreational uses including hunting, fishing and eco-tourism activities

-There are usually restrictions prohibiting development of the property, some agricultural uses, harvesting of wetland timber, road construction and mining.
+There are usually restrictions prohibiting the development of the property, some agricultural uses, harvesting of wetland timber, road construction, and mining.